Łukasz WrońskiUpdated: 07/01/2020

 When you think of UI testing, Selenium is probably the first what comes to your mind.
 No wonder.
-It’s most widely used E2E test platform.
+It’s the most widely used E2E test platform.
 Selenium Web driver is used either directly or through other frameworks like Angular’s Protractor.
-Did you ever used it?
+Did you ever use it?
 If yes, then you know that it has several problems.
-In fact using it can be a real pain in the arse.
+In fact, using it can be a real pain in the arse.

 Cypress.io seems to be a solid competitor for Selenium.
-The platform is built from scratch, uses completely different approach and allows developers to avoid a lot of problems that it’s older colleague had.
+The platform is built from scratch, uses an entirely different approach and allows developers to avoid a lot of problems that it’s older colleague had.
 What problems?
-Let’s identify them, before we put our hands on coding first tests with Cypress.io.
+Let’s identify them before we put our hands on coding first tests with Cypress.io.

 Writing automated E2E tests of modern web applications with Selenium isn’t a pleasure.
-Because of it’s poor support for asynchronous operations, the synchronization of tests and tested app is not easy to achieve and in a lot of cases the results are not consistent between each test run.
-Test should be reliable, but in this case it’s really hard to write them this way.
+Because of its poor support for asynchronous operations, the synchronisation of tests and the tested app is not easy to achieve.
+In a lot of cases, the results are not consistent between each test run.
+The test should be reliable, but in this case, it’s tough to write them this way.
 Cypress.io makes it super easy.
-It synchronizes with the tested page rather naturally, therefore prove itself to be very intuitive.
+It synchronises with the tested page rather naturally, therefore prove itself to be very intuitive.
 Our tests show that it just works as expected!

-Another problem of Selenium is that all the feedback we get from it are just lines listed on the console which is not only uninformative, but also very enigmatic when it comes to error descriptions.
-It takes a lot of time to debug the tests and find what is the problem.
+Another problem of Selenium is that all the feedback we get from it are just lines listed on the console, which is not only uninformative but also very enigmatic when it comes to error descriptions.
+It takes a lot of time to debug the tests and find what the problem is.
 Cypress.io brings it to another level.
-Rich interface shows exactly what is going on with our tests making it easy to debug.
+The rich interface shows precisely what is going on with our tests making it easy to debug.

-To get started with Cypress we need to install it to our project.
+To get started with Cypress, we need to install it to our project.
 We need to have Node.js installed in our system.
-Then run following commands while being in project directory.
+Then run the following commands while being in the project directory.

 This will create test files structure and sample test file along with opening cypress test runner window.

 The tests are pretty simple to write.
-Similar to Selenium, Cypress.io gives us few methods allowing us to simulate user behavior on the page.
-They seem to be better organized and easier to understand than those available in Selenium.
+Similar to Selenium, Cypress.io gives us a few methods allowing us to simulate user behaviour on the page.
+They seem to be better organised and more comfortable to understand than those available in Selenium.
 Our first test may look like this:

-Then we can write more sophisticated tests, but with great documentation that Cypress provides it is easy to do so.
-We can also group our tests to make them more organized.
+Then we can write more sophisticated tests, but with excellent documentation that Cypress provides, it is easy to do so.
+We can also group our tests to make them more organised.

 As I’ve mentioned, Cypress.io interface helps a lot with debugging our tests.
-Interactive timeline shows all the events happening in our app.
-It lists not only interactions and assertions we are making with our test code, but also other crucial events like page redirects and http requests.
+An interactive timeline shows all the events happening in our app.
+It lists not only interactions and assertions we are making with our test code, but also other crucial events like page redirects and HTTP requests.
 We can hover each of those events to lookup the state of the application from the moment it was triggered.
 We can see precisely what happened at the given moment.

 Debugging with Cypress.io is a piece of cake.
-In addition all the error messages are very helpful, they don’t just state what is the problem, but also suggest what can be done to fix them.
-In example, when you try to click on multiple elements at once, it will not only tell you that this behavior is not available by default.
+Also, all the error messages are beneficial, they don’t just state what is the problem, but also suggest what can be done to fix them.
+In the example, when you try to click on multiple elements at once, it will not only tell you that this behaviour is not available by default.
 It will also suggest what additional parameter to use to make it happen.

 Another cool thing is that Cypress is trying to act like a real user and it’s equipped with some pretty smart mechanisms.
-The best of them is that Cypress checks weather each of the items we try to click is visible to the user.
-Let’s imagine scenario when because of our code modification abutton is covered by another element.
+The best of them is that Cypress checks whether each of the items we try to click is visible to the user.
+Let’s imagine a scenario when because of our code modification, a button is covered by another element.
 It cannot be seen nor clicked by the user.
-Selenium does not care weather it’s visible or not, but Cypress will examine it’s visibility first and result with failed test (of course suggesting how this mechanism can be bypassed when intended).
+Selenium does not care whether it’s visible or not.
+Still, Cypress will examine it’s visibility first and result with failed test (of course suggesting how this mechanism can be bypassed when intended).

 Cypress architecture benefit is that tests are run side by side with the application code.
-This way we can have access to our application code directly from test script.
-It gives us few nice features.
+This way we can have access to our application code directly from the test script.
+It gives us a few excellent features.
 One is that we can stub or spy on our application methods.
-Another, which is even more useful is an ability to intercept http requests and instead of hitting our production servers we can proxy the requests or return predefined responses.
+Another, which is even more useful is an ability to intercept HTTP requests, and instead of hitting our production servers, we can proxy the requests or return predefined responses.
 It might be helpful in case we’d like to test how our application behaves when our backend API return server errors.

-Of course Cypress is not all that sugar sweet.
-We can miss few features that Selenium has.
+Of course, Cypress is not all that sugar sweet.
+We can miss a few features that Selenium has.

-Another problem might be lack of support for browsers other than Chrome.
-Cypress author, Brian Mann claims that it is just a matter of writing another driver for it, that it’s architecture allows Cypress to be used with other browsers, but so far there is no option to test it with Internet Explorer or Firefox, so cross browser compatibility is not something we can test yet.
+Another problem might be a lack of support for browsers other than Chrome.
+Cypress author, Brian Mann claims that it is just a matter of writing another driver for it, that its architecture allows Cypress to be used with other browsers.
+Still, so far there is no option to test it with Internet Explorer or Firefox, so cross-browser compatibility is not something we can test yet.

-As our apps are growing bigger and bigger regression becomes an important factor of it’s maintenance.
+As our apps are growing bigger and bigger, regression becomes an essential factor in its maintenance.
 Breaking some well-working functionalities while creating new code is something that both developers and customers hate.
-Automated tests are solution for that problem.
+Automated tests are a solution to that problem.